pakoti/Awesome_Sysadmin/Security/readme.md

 To grant access to your computer to users.if any users is present here without permissio then you should be serious ... .type this command in run:

     netplwiz

+# windows defender

+to check windows defender status by powershell:

+    Get-MpComputerStatus

+to stop windows defender in powershell :

+    Stop-Service -Name “WinDefend”

+Type the following command to temporarily disable Microsoft Defender Antivirus and press Enter(To disable Real-time Protection):

+    Set-MpPreference -DisableRealtimeMonitoring $true

+To turn on again, the real time protection give the following command in Windows PowerShell (Admin) and then restart the server:

+    Set-MpPreference -DisableRealtimeMonitoring $false

+Disable Automatic Sample Submission:

+    Set-MpPreference -SubmitSamplesConsent NeverSend

+Disable Cloud-Based Protection:

+    Set-MpPreference -MAPSReporting Disable

+# installing and deleting windows defender by powershell

+to uninstall:

+    Uninstall-WindowsFeature -Name Windows-Defender

+then reboot and you have it uninstalled

+to install it just:

+    Install-WindowsFeature -Name Windows-Defender

+# Windows Firewall

+Open a command prompt in "Run as administrator" mode (or PowerShell) and enter:

+    netsh advfirewall set allprofiles state off.

+To verify that Windows Firewall for all networks is off:

+    netsh advfirewall show all.

+To get the current status of Windows Firewall using PowerShell:

+    Get-NetFirewallProfile